Waterfall Way NSW Itinerary

 Over 150 species of birds are found in Dorrigo National Park – How many can you spot?

 Tip: Many of the reviews we read suggested beginning your day at the Rainforest Centre and while this is not bad advice, it can confuse the fact that the park is open 24 hours, as the Rainforest Centre does not open until 9 am.
-Judy bypass the centre and head straight to the trail.
+Just bypass the centre and head straight to the trail.

 There are a few accessible walks in Dorrigo National Park including the Skywalk, Satin bird Stroll, and Lyrebird Link; the park also has a trail rider available enquire and make a booking if you are interested.

-Stop 8 – Crystal Shower Falls – The Wonga Walk
+Crystal Shower Falls – The Wonga Walk

 Arriving just after 8am we began with the Wonga Walk, an almost 6.6km circuit that includes two waterfalls, 500-year-old trees and plenty of bird life.
 We passed only three other groups in the first 90 minutes, so starting early is recommended as this is one of the most popular walks in the country.